Poppys Wild Kitchen

 Crunchy Raw Chayote Salad With Papaya

 Crunchy raw chayote salad, sweet papaya, and mint in a sensational citrus vinaigrette.
 Only 20 minutes, toasted sunflower seeds add protein.
-Recipe takes advantage of under ripe papaya.
+A great way to use underripe papaya!

 Print Pin Rate